hebrewseniorlife/memor/README.md

     latex_engine: xelatex
 ```

 In the interest of reducing the length of 'yaml' headers and allowing for standardization within teams, we have developed a mechanism that allows one to save one's configuration or "profile" in an isolated file, which can be reused for other reports and shared with colleagues.
-During the process of rendering, information saved in the profile file will be automatically pulled and used to generate the final document.
+During the process of rendering, information saved in the profile file will be automatically pulled and used to generate the final document (but information defined in local environment will be used with priority).

 To better facilitate this process, we created a RStudio Addin to help you quickly locate the file.
 This addin does nothing but to open up the `~/memor-profile.yaml` file in your home directory (if this file doesn't exist, it will create one).
 Note that if you have a profile but you don't want to use the profile for certain document, you can disable this behavior by setting the `use_profile` option to `false.`